impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/Untitled.md

 Test the "page" parameter to see if we can access to some commonly known files that will have the same name across networks, Windows domains, and systems.
 [Link](https://github.com/carlospolop/Auto_Wordlists/blob/main/wordlists/file_inclusion_windows.txt)
 The most common file to check as Pentester is `WINDOWS\System32\drivers\etc\hosts`.
 Final URL: `page=../../../../../../../../windows/system32/drivers/etc/hosts`
-The file incluson was made possible thanks to `include()` method of php.
+The file incluson was made possible thanks to `include()` method of php is being used by page parameter to load differents `.html` depending the lengague of the site.

 # WinRM